 MISSION & MANDATE

-The vision to provide long-term comprehensive care delivery services to the underserved population in the Brownsville, East New York, Bedford-Stuyvesant and other low-income neighboring communities so they can better support themselves to a more meaningful and productive lifestyle.
+HHFC’s vision is to provide long-term comprehensive care delivery services to the underserved populations of Brownsville, East New York, Bedford-Stuyvesant and other low-income neighboring communities so they can better support themselves to a more meaningful and productive lifestyle.